-F.P. reports receiving consulting fees and/or honoraria for lectures, presentations, speakers' bureaus, manuscript writing or educational events from Datchi Sankyo, Novartis, Servier, and Vifor, participates on a Data Safety Monitoring Boord or Advisory Board for Vifor, and is President of the World Heart Federation.
+F.P. reports receiving consulting fees and/or honoraria for lectures, presentations, speakers' bureaus, manuscript writing or educational events from Daiichi Sankyo, Novartis, Servier, and Vifor, participates on a Data Safety Monitoring Board or Advisory Board for Vifor, and is President of the World Heart Federation.

-M.F.P. reports receiving honoraria for lectures, presentations, speakers' bureaus, manuscript writing or educational events from AstraZeneca, Menarini, and Novartis, participates on a Data Safety Monitoring Board or Advisory Board for CHF solution, is Vice President of the European Society of Cardiology, an 1/3 in Board Member of the Heart Failure Association and the European Association of Preventive Cardiology.
+M.F.P. reports receiving honoraria for lectures, presentations, speakers' bureaus, manuscript writing or educational events from AstraZeneca, Menarini, and Novartis, participates on a Data Safety Monitoring Board or Advisory Board for CHF solution, is Vice President of the European Society of Cardiology, and is a Board Member of the Heart Failure Association and the European Association of Preventive Cardiology.

-R.F. reports receiving honor ria/travel expenses for lectures, presentations, speakers bureaus, manuscript wright educational from Novartis, Merck Serono, Lupin, Servier, Sun Pharma, and Reddys Lin ted, is a Scientific Director at Medical Trial Analysis, a Director at Art Research and Science Srl, is a Past President of the ESC, and is an Honorary member of the International Cardiology Society, British, French, Argentine, and Czech Society of Cardiology, and Heart Association of Thailand.
+R.F. reports receiving honoraria/travel expenses for lectures, presentations, speakers bureaus, manuscript writing or educational from Novartis, Merck Serono, Lupin, Servier, Sun Pharma, and Reddys Limited, is a Scientific Director at Medical Trial Analysis, a Director at Art Research and Science Srl, is a Past President of the ESC, and is an Honorary member of the International Cardiology Society, British, French, Argentine, and Czech Society of Cardiology, and Heart Association of Thailand.